ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

    corresponding time units (e.g., days).

    If a period other than `full` is used, time points will be put into bins, which may shift existing time points.
-For example, for `period=hourly`, the time point of 01:30h will be moved to the corresponding whole hour, 01:00h.
+For example, for `period=hourly`, a time point at 01:30h will be moved to the corresponding full hour (01:00h).

 Examples:
     * Monthly climatology: